Secure Backend Proxy

 This keeps credentials on the backend while still using the SDK's normal room flow.

-Use the same backend endpoints regardless of frontend framework.
+Use the same backend endpoints regardless of SDK or platform.
 Only the client adapter changes.

 React